Fermain/concourse.ts/docs/03-atc-types.md

 - [ ] Use utility types like `Partial<>` or optional properties (`?`) for optional fields (done where identified).
 - [ ] Add TSDoc comments to interfaces and properties (done for most).
 - [ ] Consider using a tool or script to aid in the initial generation (skipped for now).
 - [x] Started creating corresponding Zod schemas in `src/types/atc.schemas.ts`.
+- [x] Created corresponding Zod schemas in `src/types/atc.schemas.ts` for most types defined above.